checkly/docs.checklyhq.com/site/content/docs/browser-checks/timeouts.md

 You can deal with timeouts at two levels, and we recommend you study them in the order below:

-1. Use the timeout options in Puppeteer/Playwright.
+1. Use the timeout options in Playwright/Puppeteer.
 2. Set global timeouts on the Mocha suite and test level.

 > Tip: Good use of the `page.waitForSelector()` can save you a lot of headaches.

-## Timeouts in Puppeteer/Playwright
+## Timeouts in Playwright and Puppeteer

-In your Puppeteer/Playwright code, you have a range of options to set timeouts for different actions.
+In your Playwright/Puppeteer code, you have a range of options to set timeouts for different actions.
 The default for most actions is 30 seconds.
 There are two very important ones that you should use in almost every browser check: